-- (22.1) The procedure for the invitation of competitive bids, is as follows: - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin Circular 81); and - (b) the information contained in a public advertisement, must include- - (i) the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to subparagraph (2) of this policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by the municipality; and - (iii) Date, time and venue of any proposed site meetings or briefing sessions, Where applicable, Briefing/site meetings are compulsory in Lephalale Local Municipality to ensure clarity and that all bidders are treated fai and equal.
-AS these are compulsory site inspections, No bids will be accepted if the contractor (who is considered to be a technical representative) has not attended this session and documents will only be accepted from contractors whose name appears on the attendance register. - (iv) Indicating whether or not the bid will be evaluated on functionality and stipulate the weighting in the bid Document - (v) pre-qualification criteria in terms of the PPPFA Regulation 2017 number 4 - (vi) sub-contracting criteria (30 %) in terms of the PPPFA Regulation 2017 number 9 - (22.2) The accounting officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process.

-- (22.3) Bids submitted must be sealed - (22.4) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.
+- 22. (1) The procedure for the invitation of competitive bids, is as follows: - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); and - (b) the information contained in a public advertisement, must include

+- (i) the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to subparagraph (2) of this policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by the municipality and - (iii) date, time and venue of any proposed site meetings or briefing sessions.; - (2) The accounting officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - (3) Bids submitted must be sealed. - (4) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.

-23. Procedure for handling, opening and recording of bids
+Procedure for handling, opening and recording of bids

-- (23.1) The procedures for the handling, opening and recording of bids, are as follows: - (a) Bids- - (i) must be opened only in public; - (ii) must be opened at the same time and as soon as possible after the period for the submission of bids has expired; and - (iii) Received after the closing time should not be considered and returned unopened immediately.
-This will be applicable if the address has been provided can be determined without opening the bid. - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price; - (c) No information, except the provisions in subparagraph (b), relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and - (d) The accounting officer must- - (i) Record in a register all bids received in time; - (ii) Make the register available for public inspection; and - (iii) Publish the entries in the register and the bid results on the website.
+- 23. The procedures for the handling, opening and recording of bids, are as follows: - (a) Bids- - (i) must be opened only in public; - (ii) must be opened at the same time and as soon as possible after the period for the submission of bids has expired; and - (iii) received after the closing time should not be considered and returned unopened immediately. - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price;

+- (c) No information, except the provisions in subparagraph (b), relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and - (d) The accounting officer must - (i) record in a register all bids received in time; - (ii) make the register available for public inspection; and - (iii) publish the entries in the register and the bid results on the website.